simone-viozzi/my-server/README.md

 ### topgrade snapper pre-snap

-To upgrade my system i use topgrade.
-I could have added snapper to a pacman hook, but since topgrade also does a lot of other stuff i preferred to add a pre and post step.
+To upgrade my system I use topgrade.
+I could have added snapper to a pacman hook, but since topgrade also does a lot of other stuff I preferred to add a pre and post step.
 The full topgrade config can be found [here](https://github.com/simone-viozzi/my-dot-files/blob/dotfiles-server/.config/topgrade.toml)

 ```toml
 [pre_commands]